apostrophecms/import-export/README.md

 Clicking on the "Import" menu item will bring up a modal to select the export file you wish to import.
 You can only select one file at a time and the selection of an additional file will replace the first.
 After you select the exported file and click on the import button, a progress bar will be shown and a success or failure notification when the file has been fully imported.

 If the file you select has documents that already exist in your project, you'll get a notification and list of the documents that would be over-written.
 From that list you can choose documents you don't want imported.
 Note, if you have any documents that were previously published and then archived, they will trigger a duplicate overwrite warning.

+When importing a page, piece(s), or template(s) that was exported from one locale while currently in another locale will not change the locale of the document.
+For example, if a page with an English locale is exported and then that file is selected for import while in the French locale, the page will still be imported into the English locale.

 When importing a whole set of nested pages, the child pages will be added to the database, but will not appear in the page manager until the parent page has been imported.
 The parent page does not have to be imported first.
 Once it has been imported, any child pages that have already been imported will appear in the page manager.